nicoleli04/CSE151A-Project/README.md

 ![image](https://github.com/user-attachments/assets/03af8f99-80ee-41e8-a8c8-b13b49d76752)

-figure from Section 3
+Figure below is a graph of the model coefficients for our Logistic Regression Model (model 3).
+We see many coefficients pictured because we consider each ingredient in our model, resulting in many different ingredients being factored in.
+We used a threshold of 2 to determine which ingredients have the most significance, and that gave us our top 5 ingredients that help fight acne: Niacinamide, Retinol, Retinyl Palmitate, Salicyic Acid and Salicyic Acid 2%. figure from Section 3
 ![image](https://github.com/user-attachments/assets/f2c3c6e0-3830-4249-9875-213e346586dc)
-Pictured above is a graph of the model coefficients for our Logistic Regression Model (model 3).
-We see many coefficients pictured because we consider each ingredient in our model, resulting in many different ingredients being factored in.
-We used a threshold of 2 to determine which ingredients have the most significance, and that gave us our top 5 ingredients that help fight acne: Niacinamide, Retinol, Retinyl Palmitate, Salicyic Acid and Salicyic Acid 2%.

-figure from Section 3
+Below is our confusion matrix for our Logistic Regression model.
+We observe that the model predicts the class very accurately most of the time. figure from Section 3
 ![image](https://github.com/user-attachments/assets/47ad4e5e-ebef-4dd9-bb27-004eaddc5bd3)
-Above is our confusion matrix for our Logistic Regression model.
-We observe that the model predicts the class very accurately most of the time.

 Figure for Section 3